vele616/monorepo/packages/jobboard/website/content/jobs/html-css-specialist-contract-dockyard-inc--VAsqE.md

 applyUrl: "https://dockyardinc1.recruitee.com/o/htmlcss-specialist-contract/c/new"
 timestamp: 1609113600000
 hashtags: "#css,#html,#ui/ux,#git,#operations,#office,#English"
-jobType: "other"
+jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/dockyard-inc-"
 companyWebsite: "https://dockyard.com/"
-summary: "DockYard, Inc. is looking for a html that has experience with Sketch and Git preferred."
+summary: "DockYard, Inc. is looking for a HTML/CSS specialist that has experience with Sketch and Git."
 summaryBackup: "DockYard, Inc. is looking for a html that has experience in: #css, #html, #ui/ux."
 featured: 20
 ---